davidswelt/zot_bib_web/README.md

 want to copy bibliographic items from other parts of the bibliography into this sub-collection.

 "!"
-Extract this sub-collection and show at the beginning of the bibliography, regardless of whether the rest of the bibliography is sorted by, e.g., year, and ignores the collections otherwise.
+Feature this:  Extract this sub-collection and show at the beginning of the bibliography, regardless of whether the rest of the bibliography is sorted by, e.g., year, and ignores the collections otherwise.
 In the collection shown below, it prevents "in review" articles to show up as regular journal articles (which might give the impression you're taking credit for not-yet-reviewed/published material!)

+"&"  Show the items in this collection, but exclude those items that are already included in another regular collection.
+A regular collection is one that is not hidden, not short, and not featured.
+This is usefull to add a "Miscellaneous" category at the end for additional items without duplicating anything.

 Here's an example of a bibliography structure: